kishankumar8/Titanic_prediction_ml_modal/README.md

 -> to find best alorithem for model  dataset .

--> to do equally set of data in train nd test csv .
+-> to do equally set of data in train and test csv .